When to Go to the Hospital During Labor

 Monitoring.
 Most hospitals use continuous or intermittent fetal monitoring during labor.
 They’ll strap belts with sensors around your abdomen to track the baby’s heart rate and your contractions.
 This data helps staff identify any concerns early.

 Pain management discussion.
 Your nurse or provider will ask what you want for pain management.
-Pain relief options typically include IV medication, nitrous oxide, and epidural anesthesia.
-Options also include non-pharmacological methods like movement, hydrotherapy, and breathing techniques.
-Having a birth plan helps, but flexibility is important — labor is unpredictable.
+Pain relief options usually include IV medication, nitrous oxide, and epidural anesthesia.
+You can also use non-pharmacological options like movement, hydrotherapy, and breathing techniques.
+A birth plan helps.
+But you’ve got to stay flexible because labor is unpredictable.

 Support and waiting.
 Active labor can take hours.
 Between exams and monitoring checks, you’ll usually have some time.
 Use that time to do breathing exercises, change positions, walk (if allowed), and rest.
 Your support person matters a lot here.
 They can hold your hand, remind you to breathe, and speak up for your preferences.